 - Other underlying medical conditions, particularly if not well controlled, such as diabetes, renal failure, or liver disease.

-Greensboro Montessori School's Pandemic Preparedness Committee (PPC) meets daily to weekly, based on the needs of the School and the evolution of COVID-19.
-This working task force includes the head of school, the associate head of school, and the respective directors of upper school, finance, human relations, admission, and marketing.
+Greensboro Montessori School's Pandemic Preparedness Committee (PPC) meets daily to semi-weekly, based on the needs of the School and the evolution of COVID-19.
+This working task force includes the head of school, the associate head of school, and the respective directors of the lowers and upper schools, finance, admission, and marketing.
 The PPC works in tandem with the board of trustees and internal legal counsel to monitor national, statewide, and local trends and guidance from reputable sources such as the CDC, NC DHHS, our local health department, and local health care providers.

 To maximize the health, safety, and well-being of our students, families, faculty, staff, and local community, the PPC and the School play an active role in providing transparent, ongoing communication with the school community.
 The School also provides ongoing cognitive, social, physical, and emotional support to students and shares information about other, reliable support services.

 The CDC reminds us that "Schools, working together with local health departments, have an important role in slowing the spread of diseases and protecting vulnerable students and staff, to help ensure students have safe and healthy learning environments."
 As such, we proactively engage our students, families, faculty, and staff in ongoing dialogue about COVID-19.
 The School use multiple communication channels to share information:

 - The School's evolving response to COVID-19 is detailed in this COVID-19 Resource Center and an Addendum in the School's Family Handbook.